Similoluwa-06/animal-shelter/README.md

 * BOOTSTRAP
 * JAVASCRIPT CAROUSEL
 * FONT AWESOME
+* Visual Code Studio

 ## Description
- This a cloned version of The Shelter Pet Project website
+ This a cloned version of The Shelter Pet Project website.
+The Shelter pet website is an animal shelter website that provides care for animals and offer them for adoption to responsible caretakers.

  ## Setup/Installation Requirements
- * Install Bootstrap
- * Download Images
+ * Clone to desktop
+ * Navigate to the top
+ * Open in index.html

  # Known Bugs
  * *Putting images to the center*